-If you are still experiencing a power outage, it is a result of a fault in the network and not because of load shedding.
-Please report your outage to the Electricity Call Centre on 080 13 13 111.
+If you are experiencing a power outage, either outside your schedule time or when Load Shedding is not active, then it is a result of a fault on the network and not because of load shedding.
+Please report your outage to Electricity Call centre on 080 13 13 111.

-During load shedding we urge customers to switch off high-demand appliances like geysers, stoves, air-conditioning etc so as to ensure that the waiting load at the restoration time is not high.
-High waiting loads can result in a protection trip of individual circuits which will require staff to be dispatched to the point of supply and therefore will result in an extended outage time for all on that circuit.
+During load-shedding we urge customers to switch off high-demand appliances like geysers, stoves, air-conditioning etc. so as to ensure that the waiting load at the time of restoration is not high.
+High waiting loads can result in a protection trip of individual circuits which will require staff to be dispatched to the point of supply and therefore will result in an extended outage time for all customers on that circuit.

-Eskom and eThekwini Electricity encourages all customers to assist in reducing the electricity demand by turning off all non-essential equipment at all times.
+EThekwini Electricity urges all customers to assist in reducing the electricity demand by turning off all non-essential equipment at all times.

 Power Alert Messages